addshore/browser-github-release-downloads/README.md

     npm run build opera
     npm run build edge

+### For releasing

+- Bump the version number in:
+  - package.json
+  - manifest.json
+- Update the CHANGELOG.md
+- Tag the change on Github (vx.x.x), DO NOT make a Github Release, this is done by Github Actions
+- Wait for the Github actions to build the files
+- See the STORE_NOTES.md file for helpful details on uploading...

 ### Environment

 The build tool also defines a variable named `process.env.NODE_ENV` in your scripts.